Last updated: February 4, 2026

 SFU performance

 WebRTC SFUs are the most common media server architecture today when implementing large group meetings and live streaming services.
 The reason for that is that it gives the best return on investment.
-You will find SFU implementations in most video conferencing and group video meeting applications.
+You will find these implementations in most video conferencing and group video meeting applications.
 In audio-only use cases they are a bit less popular, though there are a few that use them in these cases as well.

 SFUs don’t process the media but rather route it around.
 As such, they consume considerably less CPU than their MCU alternative.
 Their performance relies heavily on network throughput.